 Public sector reform in Indonesia would be of little assistance unless there is strong support from the Parliament to uphold the principle of the financial and performance accountability of the government.
 The principal-agent relationship needs to be revitalized in terms of the use of performance auditing reports.
-The current emphasis of the Parliament, which focuses more on the fraud and irregularities aspect, should be balanced with attention to the performance aspect.
+The current emphasis of the Parliament, which focuses more on the fraud and

 The promotion of better public accountability and transparency in regard to the performance auditing activities needs to be a collective task between the Indonesian Supreme Audit Institution, the Public Accounts Committee and stakeholders.
 While the Indonesian Supreme Audit Institution is in the best position to evaluate how the government institutions can be improved, the Public Accounts Committee can play a role in monitoring performance audit follow-up.
 In addition, stakeholders, such as society and mass media, can contribute to observing the extent to which the implementation of performance auditing recommendations is carried out as a form of monitory democracy from below (Keane, 2008).